KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown if the main assembly does not contain the resources for the neutral culture, and an appropriate satellite assembly is missing.

-    throw [System.Resources.MissingManifestResourceException]::New("The exception that is thrown if the main assembly does not contain the resources for the neutral culture, and an appropriate satellite assembly is missing.")
+    throw [System.Resources.MissingManifestResourceException]::New('the main assembly does not contain the resources for the neutral culture, and an appropriate satellite assembly is missing.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Resources.MissingManifestResourceException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Resources.MissingManifestResourceException.aspx)